rathod-de/Devil-world-/README.md

 <br>
 apna college
 BGMI INDIA
-There are So many people playing BGMI
+There are So many people playing BGM